 This morning we head further north along the coast to reach Caernarfon, located at the southern end of the Menai Strait between north Wales and Anglesey.
 Caernarfon was considered a strategically excellent place to build a castle during Edward I’s invasions of Wales.
 Completed in 1330, the castle was built on a site that had once been a Roman fort and then a Norman motte and bailey; it was to become a symbol of English dominance in a region strong in Welsh tradition and anti-English feeling.
 To stamp his supremacy even further on the native population, Edward ensured that the birth of his son, the first English Prince of Wales, took place in the castle (1284) and the castle continues to be the setting for the Investiture of the Prince of Wales, the last being Prince Charles in 1969.

-Following lunchtime at leisure in Llanberis, we view Dolbadarn Castle.
+Following lunchtime at leisure, we view Dolbadarn Castle.
 Built for Llywelyn the Great in the 1230s, it features a massive round-towered keep.
 We then take the cogwheel railway train to the summit of Snowdon to enjoy the breathtaking views over the area.
 In the late afternoon we return to Portmeirion.

 Tonight we dine at Castell Deudraeth, a Victorian castellated mansion Williams-Ellis bought from his uncle in 1931 with the intention of incorporating it into the Portmeirion hotel complex.
 The intervening war and subsequent building restrictions delayed its incorporation until 2001 when it was finally opened.
 Portmeirion is now owned by a charitable trust.
 (Overnight Portmeirion) BD